 SI-ACR – This is the basic fully automated model and is a relatively inexpensive upgrade.
 The 7610 SI-ACR can handle 120A continuously, has SI (start isolation), fully potted electronics and heavy duty 3/8″ studs.
 If you don’t need the high amperage or manual paralleling feature of the ML-ACR the SI-ACR is a great value.
 Standby draw on the SI-ACR is just 15mA or 0.015A.

-Today there are lots of options for charging multiple banks, without suffering from voltage drop, and the ACR/VSR/Combiner is just one of them.
-We stock quite a few charge management devices in the MarineHowTo.com webs store.
+Today there are lots of options for charging multiple banks, without suffering from voltage drop, and the Blue Sea Systems ACR’s are a great affordable option option.
+The Link below is to the MHT store on Amazon:Affiliate Disclaimer

 Good luck with your project & happy boating!